yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing/Hardware/RAM_upgrade.rst

 (Not tested yet, if you do - post your results)

 === Where to get a RAM chip from? ===
-The easyest way to obtain a 66-pin TSOP memory chip is to unsolder it from any four-chip SoDIMM DDR 256MB module.
-For example, the Kingston's KVR400X64SC3A/256 is one of them.
+The easyest way to obtain a 66-pin TSOP memory chip is to unsolder it from a SoDIMM DDR module.
+Look for a four-chip single-sided 256MB or for an eight-chip double-sided 512MB one.
+For example, the Kingston's KVR400X64SC3A/256 is one of them and KVR400X64SC3A/512 is the other.

+Stay away from an ELPIDA's D5108AFTA-5B-E (available on an eight-chip double-sided 512MB module), they are 8-bit databus, the WRT54GL needs a 16-bit wide databus device.